 Thinking of ditching the gym membership and creating a home gym within your own four walls?
 That’s not a bad idea.
-A home gym can save money (well, if not at first, certainly in the long run), reduces your commute from a car or public transit ride to just a few steps, and makes staying socially distant and physically active much easier.
+A home gym can save money, reduces your commute from a car or public transit ride to just a few steps, and makes staying socially distant and physically active much easier.

 You can build a home gym in your garage, your basement, or even tucked away in a corner of your tiny apartment—it all depends on the kind of workouts you’re into and how much space you have to work with.